 The Cassini spacecraft made its final close flyby of Titan on April 22, 2017.
 This ultimate near come across with the misty moon-global furnished the spacecraft with a much-wished nudge over Saturn’s rings.
 The push also helped Cassini begin its final series of orbits, permitting it to bounce between the rings and Saturn.

 During that flyby, Cassini’s radar played a starring role–its commentary necessities determining how the spacecraft would be orientated because it flew low over the floor one last time at an altitude of 606 miles.
-One of the task’s top priorities became to have one final peek at Titan’s so-called “magic islands”.
-These “magical” floor functions first regarded and then vanished in separate observations taken years apart.
+One of the task’s top priorities became to have one final peek at Titan’s so-called “magic islands.”
+These “magical” floor functions were first regarded and then vanished in separate observations taken years apart.
 On the ultimate flyby, there had been no magic islands to be seen.
 Cassini’s radar group continues to be trying to clear up the mystery of Titan’s “magic islands”–looking to understand what the capabilities could have been.
 The leading candidate explanations are either bubbles or waves.

 As Cassini made its last near flyby with the misty moisty orange moon, earlier than its Grand Finale, the Cassini radar crew imaged a long swath of Titan’s as soon as-veiled surface, revealing terrain discovered at the first actual Titan flyby in 2004.

 “It’s pretty super that we ended up close to in which we started.
-The distinction is how richly our know-how has grown, and the way the questions we are asking about Titan have developed,” Dr. Wall cited.
+The distinction is how richly our know-how has grown and the way the questions we are asking about Titan have developed,” Dr. Wall cited.